omnicortex/teller2cloud/README.md

 - `GDRIVE_CREDENTIALS`: The `credentials.json` file
 - `TELLER_CERTIFICATE`: The `certificate.pem` file in your `teller_zip` folder
 - `TELLER_PRIVATE_KEY`: The `private_key.pem` file in your `teller_zip` folder

+In the **Actions** tab of your repo, the **Fetch** workflow will now update your transactions periodically.
+The default refresh interval is once a month – you can use [Crontab Guru](https://crontab.guru/) to define your own interval.